indaco/md2audio/README.md

 ## TTS Providers

 md2audio supports multiple Text-to-Speech providers.
-Choose the one that best fits your needs:
+The best provider for your platform is selected automatically:

-### macOS say (Default)
+### macOS say (Default on macOS)

 - **Platform**: macOS only
 - **Cost**: Free (built-in)